AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 ```

 As you can see, we've created **anychart.pieChart()** node.
 First column defines category and other one defines slice value.
+<br/><br/>
 Here it is - AnyChart can now visualize your data.
-Look at the chart sample below and click on it to see preview and full configured JSON in playground.
+Look at the chart sample below and click on it to see preview and full configured data in playground.

 {sample}BCT\_PieDoughnutChart\_01{sample}